Colemak - Edition DreymaR

 I added a few of the most needed Greek letters (the first ones, π and µ), and some symbol mappings should be familiar to Macintosh users but I've considered how useful and common different symbols really are.
 It's not a full latin-script layout as it stands; for that I'll need more layers and I haven't yet gotten around to that.
 I'd like to eventually have the most common IPA phonetic symbols available for instance, like the Neo layout has.
 I have some nifty ideas.

 Some latin letters are really very uncommon or even deprecated, like the Kra which was discontinued in 1973.
 Keep in mind that the three key locations I've used for øåæ are up for grabs for people who need their own characters (ø and å are also available as dead key combinations with the slash and ring accents respectively – although the slash dead key doesn't always work as expected under Linux).
 This and a few AltGr mappings should ideally be the only modifications necessary to produce a slew of different nationalized layouts!
-(See my Locale topic.)
+(See the Locales section for more info.)

 - Some Greek gave way to provide a set of arrows (←↑↓→) and the en/em dashes on NEI.
 The important β µ π were kept.